Skip to content

 Knight Foundation

-Supported by a grant from the John S. and James L. Knight Foundation, Digital Charlotte is focused on empowering organizations to deliver digital inclusion resources in the Charlotte community.
+Supported by a grant from the John S. and James L. Knight Foundation, The Center of Digital Equity is focused on empowering organizations to deliver digital inclusion resources in the Charlotte community.

 Queens University